-Sandyford has missionary interest in a Women's Christian Hospital and a Christian school in Pakistan and one member spent the year in language training in Taiwan for service in that country.
-The church also gives support to Rutherford House, an evangelical trust to promote biblical thinking and theology, UCCF for students, the Scottish Bible Society, Tearfund, and Scripture Union Scotland, in which one of our members now serves as the National Director for Strategy.
+Sandyford has missionary interest in a Women's Christian Hospital and a Christian school in Pakistan and one member spent the year in language training in Taiwan for service in that country and is now ready to serve in a local church.
+Another former member is being supported to work with MAF in Papua New Guinea.
+The church also gives support to Rutherford Centre for Reformed Theology, an evangelical trust to promote biblical thinking and theology, UCCF for students, the Scottish Bible Society, Tearfund, and Scripture Union Scotland, in which one of our members serves as the Director of National Ministries.
 Our interest in mission is also reflected in the involvement of some forty members in missionary societies and in major charities in the UK.
 As well as financial and practical support, Sandyford prays weekly for national and international mission.